E. Coli, Safety Are Reasons For Pier Removal At Center Lake

 Working within the limits of the Sasso donation, he said the city wanted to do as much of the project as possible.

 “As part of that project was the removal of the existing pier because of the problems with the E. coli and the aging of it.
-It’s heating in spots, it’s becoming unsafe,” Taylor said.
+It’s heaving in spots, it’s becoming unsafe,” Taylor said.

 The addition of two other piers - on the south side where the former water plant used to be and on the north side where the trail ends near the boat launch off Ind.
 15 - also were part of the initial project.
 Those piers would enable people to dock boats, fish and other activities.